Taxation of Savings Interest and Dividends in France

 - Social charges at the rate of 17.2%

-As an alternative to the PFU it is possible to opt to be taxed at your marginal rate of income tax, an option which is considered further below and which will be of benefit to those who pay no income tax.
+As an alternative to the PFU it is possible to opt to be taxed at your marginal rate of income tax, an option which is considered further below and which will be of benefit to those who pay no or little income tax.

 The applicable date for the PFU is interest and dividends earned from January 2018, save for any unearned income in 2017 that was not subject to the previous with-holding tax.